dcunited001/dcunited001.github.io/_posts/2018-01-31-semioteleological-revolution-a-sociophysical-phase-change.md

 - why does this have to focus on the Rothschilds? it's really not about that.

-- maybe use this title for another post: Semioteleological Revolution:
-  A Sociophysical Phase Change

 - she just had to do it. she went and gots #Teel #Heir. the
   #Rothschild's track those things down and use them mercilessly.